petergoes/petergoes.nl/content/blog/differentiate-ssr-states-in-a-web-component.md

 * non enhanced client side
 * enhanced client side

-As it turns out, I did encounter the issue before, but because Vue as a framework makes working with components both on server and client side so easy, I do not have to think about the differences between server and client environments.
+As it turns out, I did encounter the issue before, but because Vue as a framework makes working with components both on server and client side so straight forward, I do not have to think about the differences between server and client environments.
 That is kind of the whole reason to go for a universal JavaScript approach in the first place.

 In my attempt to render Web Components server side, I did not take the work Vue does here into account.
 Because I don't treat server and client environments as two separate environments, I actually spin up a client IN the server to render the output.